 Play Video + QuizRespiratory Syncytial Virus (RSV) Interventions

-The management of caring for a child with RSV is providing supplemental oxygen, maintaining fluid intake and nutrition, airway maintenance, and administration of medications.
+The management of caring for a child with RSV includes providing supplemental oxygen, maintaining fluid intake and nutrition, maintaining the airway, and administering medications.

 Question 1 |